-Use Logistic regression (Binomial General Linear Model, refer to Linear Models 2 workshop for workflow).
+- Use Logistic regression (Binomial General Linear Model, refer to Linear Models 2 workshop for workflow). - One benefit is that is avoids the continuous vs ordinal debate.

 Normal linear regression vs ordinal regression

 The case for Normal linear regression (and means)